Facebook advertising is considered to be one of the most effective & affordable advertising mediums available today.

 #5 Take care of your landing page

 c.
 Your landing page must load quickly.
 Imagine if your targeted audience needs to wait for 15 seconds to load your landing page, how frustrating it could be for them.
-As I mentioned already that most of the Facebook users are on mobile, you must make sure that your landing page loads no longer than 6 seconds.
+As I mentioned already that most Facebook users are on mobile, you must make sure that your landing page loads no longer than 6 seconds.

-#6 Create custom audience
+#6 Create a custom audience

-Custom audience is one of the most powerful tools available for any Facebook advertising campaign.
+A custom audience is one of the most powerful tools available for any Facebook advertising campaign.

 What is a custom audience?

-Its a method to create an audience representing any group of customers or prospective customers that express interest in your product on your website.
+It’s a method to create an audience representing any group of customers or prospective customers that express interest in your product on your website.

-What is the benefit of custom audience?
+What is the benefit of a custom audience?

-#7 Create lookalike audience
+#7 Create a lookalike audience

-Why you must use lookalike audience?
+Why you must use a lookalike audience?

-#8 Do remarketing
+#8 Consider remarketing